ongzhixian/cloudSkillsChallenge2021/_docs/08-kubernetes.md

 Because Kuberentes is a tool to orchestrate containerized workloads, and you can deploy .NET microservices into containers, you can use Kubernetes to orchestrate your .NET microservices.

+Kubernetes runs containers for you.
+You describe what you want Kubernetes to do through a YAML file.